SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 * `prod100k`: up to 100,000 connections, 30GB
 * `prod200k`: up to 200,000 connections, 34GB

 The use of a persistent storage is recommended, otherwise if a pod-local storage is used data will be lost with the loss of a pod.
-The `storage.persistent` parameter is set by default.
+The `storage.persistent` parameter is set to `true` by default.

 This quickstart is expected to work with all [types of volumes](//kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes ) your Kubernetes environment supports.
 It has been specifically tested and has built-in support for:
 * awsElasticBlockStore (when specifying `aws` as cloud provider  in `values.yaml`); and